google/flax/docs/guides/flax_basics.md

 +++ {"id": "M1qo9M3_naJo"}

-To conduct a forward pass with the model with a given set of parameters (which are never stored with the model), we just use the `apply` method by providing it the parameters to use as well as the input:
+To evaluate the model with a given set of parameters (never stored with the model), we just use the `apply` method by providing it the parameters to use as well as the input:

 ```{code-cell}
 ---